 Our national parks, scenic reserves, conservation parks, and stewardship areas are a national network belonging to all New Zealanders.

-The Prime Minister said there would be no new mines on public conservation land, and the Ministers of Conservation and Energy & Resources have said they will consult on how this will be achieved.
+In 2017, the Prime Minister said there would be no new mines on public conservation land, and the Ministers of Conservation and Energy & Resources have said they will consult on how this will be achieved.

 Yet mining interests are pushing back.
 They want to keep vast tracts of conservation land – nearly one-third – open for mining into the future.